kailash-manasarovar/statement/docs/evidence/twitter-account.md

 - Here is a list of a small proportion the accounts that were, and still are in some cases, cyber stalking me.
 - Some are clear images of people I know, especially teachers and staff from the conservatory.
 I will note that where I can.
-- Some are obvious AI merges of people, sometime that I know sometimes not, and me.
+- Some are obvious AI merges of people, sometimes people I know, sometimes not, and me.

 !!! important "Disclaimer"
     - It's possible some of these accounts are legit and either I mistook something they genuinely or they were overwritten by hacking techniques.